Image icon for Everypaw's claim information page

 Once you have selected your excess options and bought a policy you won't be able to lower your excess.

-Your excess may change at the renewal after your pet reaches the upper ages of their policy, the upper ages of our policies are:
+Your excess may change at the renewal after your pet reaches a certain age:

 • Cats: 10